 After a great Synergy debut in Edinburgh earlier this year with his Open To Close concept with Simon Patterson, John Askew returns this time to Glasgow at the intimate venue TUR with Greg Downey whose eagerly anticipated return to Glasgow is also not to be missed!
 Both headliners will play 2 hour sets of the finest underground music around from their respected labels VII, Skullduggery and more, so don't miss this!
-Support from Paul Trainer.
+Support from Garry Noon.

 Saturday 2nd December 2017

 Limited £12.00 earlybird tickets available now exclusively from Skiddle: http://skiddle.com/e/13051662

 Available from www.tickets-scotland.com (Online and instore) soon.

 From guest appearances on BBC Radio One, to hosting his own show on London’s prestigious Kiss 100, from exclusive residencies at 3 of the World’s most influential clubs (The Gallery, Cream and Ministry of Sound) to an ever increasing diary of guest slots around the world, John Askew is now enjoying the rewards of over a decade of consistently hard work.

 After spending most of his teens playing guitar in a variety of local rock bands, John’s musical alliance was suddenly disrupted when he attended a rave in Cornwall in 1993.
 He immediately ditched both his band and his beloved Les Paul in exchange for a pair of decks.